aces/Loris-MRI/docs/scripts_md/DCMSUM.md

 If only one date argument is provided, then it will convert YYYYMMDD date format into YYYY-MM-DD.
-If two date arguments are provided, thenit will compute the difference in decimal and Y M +/- Days.
+If two date arguments are provided, then it will compute the difference in decimal and Y M +/- Days.

 INPUTS: date to format, (optionally, a second date to get the difference